jflamy/owlcms4/docs/PublicResults.md

 The other common configuration is when both owlcms and publicresults are in the cloud,  That scenario is discussed [here](VirtualOverview).

-### Installing the Public Scoreboard Module

-There are three ways to install public results
+## Install publicresults

+There are three ways to install and run publicresults.
+The first two options are usual, since the purpose is normally go give access to all persons in attendance and all persons live streaming.

-1. In the Heroku cloud.
-Refer to [this page](Heroku) for instructions.
+1. Install it on the Heroku cloud.
+See [this page](Heroku) for details
-2. In the Fly.io cloud.
-Refer to [this page](Fly) for instructions.
+2. Install it on the Fly.io cloud.
+See [this page](Fly) for details.
-3. Locally.
-Download the publicresults.exe file from the results directory.
-See [this page]() for discussion.
+3. Install it locally.
+See [this page](PublicResults_Local) for details.

-### Configure Updates from owlcms
+## Configure Updates from `owlcms`

-At this stage, you should have configured your publicresults to have an OWLCMS_UPDATEKEY secret.

 1. Open the owlcms application on Heroku and go to the `Prepare Competition` - `Language and System Settings ` page.